 Temporal accuracy

 Constituent of data features may be established at different dates.
 A validity attribute is mandatory for all features.
 A single creation date may be assigned to a component feature derived from different sources.
-The source description shall be used to describe the difference between the actual establishment (collection or legal) date of a feature and any date assigned to a group.
+The source description shall be used to describe the difference between the actual establishment date of a feature and any date assigned to a group.

 Thematic accuracy